Core Concepts

 # Section

 A section is a grouping of fields.
 It groups everything together into its own array.
-It containes a number of arguments that can be passed down to the fields below, provided the fields below do not specify those same arguments on their own declaration.
+It containes a number of arguments that passed down to the fields below, provided the fields below do not specify those same arguments on their own declaration.
 Again, the fields level args override all.

 # Box